 This has two main advantages:

 - First, you will make sure that you are not missing any documents and that your file is perfect.
-This will prevent your file from requiring extra documents in the future (which would lengthen the process even more) or that your application gets denied.
+This will prevent your file from requiring extra documents in the future (which would lengthen the process even more) or your application gets denied.

 By itself, these would be enough reasons to explain why seeking expert help in these cases is more than recommended.